dotmailer/dotmailer-magento-extension/README.md

 # V6.3.1
 ###### Bug fixes
  - Unsubscribers from Magento weren’t being removed successfully from the subscriber address book; they are again now(#233).
- - Contact datafields weren't getting updated in dotmailer for existing customers in Magento whose data changed; this has been fixed.(#244)
+ - Contact datafields weren't getting updated in Engagement Cloud for existing customers in Magento whose data changed; this has been fixed.(#244)

 # V6.3.0
 ###### Features